A punishing heat wave hits the West and Southwest U.S.

 "This heatwave is not typical desert heat due to its long duration, extreme daytime temperatures and warm nights.
 Everyone needs to take this heat seriously, including those who live in the desert," the National Weather Service in Las Vegas warned in a tweet.

-Las Vegas could reach a high of 116 degrees Fahrenheit on Sunday and Monday, with lows of 90 degrees, challenging the city's all-time record of 117 degrees.
+Las Vegas could reach a high of 117 degrees Fahrenheit on Sunday, tying the city's all-time record.

 The heat wave there has already sent people to hospitals.
 An emergency room doctor reported treating dehydrated tourists, as well as a passed-out elderly resident who kept his thermostat at 80 degrees to keep down electricity costs.
 Local health officials have seen at least seven heat-related deaths this year.